savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 See https://github.com/savoury1/ubuntu-rolling for detailed procedures relating to this package and how to (even significantly) upgrade your own Xenial-based system with packages from newer than Xenial series of Ubuntu.

-UPDATE (8/26/19): New package ubuntu-enhanced replaces xenial-enhanced and is compatible for installation on five different Ubuntu series (Xenial, Bionic, Cosmic, Disco and Eoan) giving access to packages (in all "pockets") in any of the repositories for these series.
+UPDATE (8/26/19): New package ubuntu-enhanced replaces xenial-enhanced and is compatible for installation on five different Ubuntu series (Xenial, Bionic, Cosmic, Disco and Eoan).
+Gives access to all packages (in all "pockets") in all of the repositories for these series, no matter what series is installed.

 -----START EXPERIMENTAL WARNING-----